Parental alienation in child custody cases is one parent harming a child by attacking the child’s relationship with the other parent.

 ARIZONA FAMILY LAW POLICY SUPPORTS REHABILITING AND IMPROVING PARENTS

 An alienating parent may not understand that the courts would much rather help the other parent to become better, if possible, than to simply stop letting them be a parent.
 There is a desire in the favored parent to be done with the other parent, and have the child be done with them too.
-Custody trial are often filled with evidence of mistakes the other parent has made, in a desire not just to stop the bad behavior, but to stop that person from being a parent.
+Custody trials are often filled with evidence of mistakes the other parent has made, in a desire not just to stop the bad behavior, but to stop that person from being a parent.